emnes/react-native/docs/QuickStart-GettingStarted.md

 <block class='windows android' />

-Fire up the Termimal and use Chocolatey to install NodeJS.
+Fire up the Terminal and use Chocolatey to install NodeJS.

 ```
 choco install nodejs.install